PetterTech/blog/content/posts/2011-09-13-robocopy-backup-script.md

   * The first part, robocopy c:users<username> <destination> tells robocopy what to copy where.
   * /MIR indicates that robocopy should mirror the source to the destination.
 This means that if you delete a file in the source, it is also deleted at destination.
 Use with caution as Microsoft would say
   * /XD tells robocopy what folders to skip.
-This is because robocopy won&#8217;t get access to those folders.
-They don&#8217;t contain useful data anyway.
+This is because robocopy won't get access to those folders.
+They don't contain useful data anyway.
   * /XF tells robocopy what files to skip.
-You won&#8217;t be able to copy i.e. ntuser.dat if you are logged in as that user.
+You won't be able to copy i.e. ntuser.dat if you are logged in as that user.
 Also the files are not needed.
   * /R:5 means robocopy will not try more than 5 time to copy a file.
 The default is 1 million&#8230;
   * /LOG: specifies a log file for the operation.
 Useful if you ever need to troubleshoot